LACMIP/emu/docs/_documentation/digitizing.md

 *Step* | *QC task...*
    --- | ---
    1 | **Check the arrangement of the boxes.** If they were reorganized during cataloging or curation, or need some final straightening up, fix them now.
-   2 | **Remove the paper ID tags.** Check that the new labels were placed correctly, and that this information matches what was recorded on the ID tags.
-Replace any printed labels that have errors.
-(The archival ID Comment tags should remain in the boxes.)
+   2 | **Remove the paper ID tags.** Check that 1) the new labels were placed correctly, that this information matches what was recorded on the ID tags; 2) replace any printed labels that have errors; 3) for boxes with multiple lots, make sure these specimens are properly associated on the [Relationships tab]({{ site.baseurl }}documentation/cataloging/#relationships-tab).
+Note that the archival ID Comment tags should remain in their boxes.
    3 | **Integrate TX lots into the taxonomic collection.** Remove the blue TX tags from these boxes and consolidate them, to be left in the tray destined for the stratigraphic collection.
-   4 | **Double-check the location assignment.** In EMu, search for all ST catalog records associated with the tray.
-Batch assign them to the location recorded on the digitization worksheet.
-Likewise, assign all TX catalog records to the taxonomic collection.
+   4 | **Double-check the location assignment.** Make any refinements, if needed.
    5 | **Return the tray to the collection.** Place the completed digitization worksheet in the worksheet inbox located in the Cretaceous Corner.

 <center>The finished product should look something like this:</center>